6 Tips for Teaching Your Teen to Drive!

 6. Give clear and specific instructions

 Tensions can run high between you and your teen when you start teaching them how to drive.
 So, to reduce the chances of being upset or having an argument, make sure you have already planned out how you will be giving instructions so that they are specific and clear enough to be understood.
-Try your best not to yell or raise your voice.
-Be precise with your language so that they know exactly what to do.

 ADVERTISEMENT